14 Day Marketing Challenge

 Assignment

 Start your ad game with a Facebook/Meta ad.
 They are simpler to get started and less expensive to keep going.
 Write your ad content and decide on a graphic image, keywords, audience demographics, location, budget, and calls to action.
-If you want larger results, repeat the process on google ads.
+If you want larger results, repeat the process on Google Ads.
 You don’t have to spend thousands to get results.
-If you are afraid of making a mistake, go ahead and create the ad but just don’t hit Publish!
+If you are afraid of making a mistake, go ahead and create the ad but just don’t hit Publish until you’re ready!

 Materials